Ricky (Trailer Park Boys)

-Richard "Ricky" LaFleur is a fictional character in the television series Trailer Park Boys.
+Richard "Ricky" LaFleur is a fictional character in the Canadian television series Trailer Park Boys.
 He is one of the three main protagonists on the show, along with Julian and Bubbles.
 Portrayed by Robb Wells, the character was created by series creator Mike Clattenburg.
 Ricky also appears in five films; two short, and three feature length.
 Before the show, he appeared in the short films The Cart Boy (1995), and Trailer Park Boys (1999).
 He appears in the feature-length films: Trailer Park Boys: The Movie (2006), Countdown to Liquor Day (2009), and Don't Legalize It (2014).
 Ricky also appears in numerous spin-offs, including Out of the Park: Europe, Out of the Park: USA, and The Animated Series, for which the latter Robb Wells voices him.

 Season 12's first episode "Chlamydia" officially revealed Ricky's last name to be LaFleur.